A Ritual Landscape Considered

 The place below the horizon where the sun disappeared to and rose from - was the underworld and was important in the cosmological sense : being the abode of the gods.

 Raedwald, Anglo-Saxon king buried at Sutton Hoo was the binding link between earth and sky, upper and lower worlds.
 The summer solstice rising sun and winter solstice setting sun symbolically mirrored ideas of kingly rule, order, liminality, transformation, death and renewal.
-Is this why the ancient solar symbol of the swastika occurs on the grave goods at least four times at both Sutton Hoo and Snape ?
+Is this why the ancient solar symbol of the swastika occurs on the grave goods at least fives times at Sutton Hoo, Snape and Rendlesham, home to Raedwald’s Anglo-Saxon palace and cult centre ?